claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

 ## Block calls on BT landline phone handset

 Menu => call control => block calls => incoming calls => by call type => number withheld and no caller ID

+## Turn on call retry

+If line is engaged and you want to be notified when it becomes clear:
+- Press 5 when you hear the engaged tone (I think?)
+- I asked about this on forum general questions thread some time in August 2022, probably in the week leading up to 21/8/22